 Brazilian Jiu-Jitsu is not known for being a popular spectator sport.
 IBJJF matches follow a strict ruleset and it is often difficult for the casual fan to understand what is happening.

-New grappling platforms such as Polaris and the Eddie Bravo invitational are attempting to revolutionize the sport to make it more accesible to casual fans by removing the Gi and encouraging the submission element of the sport.
-This model has had some success and the partnership of EBI with the UFC’s fightpass network was a significant milestone.
+New grappling platforms such as Polaris and the Eddie Bravo invitational are attempting to revolutionize the sport to make it more accessible to casual fans by removing the Gi and encouraging the submission element of the sport.
+This model has had some success and the partnership of EBI with the UFC’s Fightpass network was a significant milestone.

 However the top competitors in the sport continue to compete in the Gi and primarily in the major IBJJF and UAEJJF tournaments.
 These events are the cornerstone of Flograpplings coverage but they also offer a vast amount of other content from other promotions such as the ADCC, Kasai, and Fight to Win Pro.

 Apart from coverage of live events Flograppling also offers breaking news, original documentaries, rankings, interviews and in-depth technique videos.

 Initially Flograppling was offered at a price of $20 per month.
 However they have since changed to a $149.99 per year price and have removed the option to pay monthly.
 The new per annum price works out at $12.49 per month.
 It seems this was done to dissuade people from signing up for one month to see a particular tournament and then cancelling their membership.